moment-timeseries-foundation-model/moment/README.md

 }
 ```

+## Research Code
+We designed this codebase to be extremely lightweight, and in the process removed a lot of code!
+We are working on releasing (complete but messier) research code, which will include code to handly different datasets, and scripts for pre-training, fine-tuning and evaluating MOMENT alongside other baselines.
+An early version of this code is available on [Anonymous Github](https://anonymous.4open.science/r/BETT-773F/README.md).

 ## Contributions
 We encourage researchers to contribute their methods and datasets to MOMENT.
 We are actively working on contributing guidelines.
 Stay tuned for updates!